b1n01/markright/README.md

 ```

 Inline elements can be nested within other inline elements

 ```
 se[foo]
 ---
 <p><strong><em>foo</em></strong></p>
 ```

 An inline element can span across multiple lines in a multi line block element.
-Linebreaks are preserved.
+Linebreaks are preserved

 ```
 s[foo↩
 bar]